Posted on 25 March 2010 by David Wallace

-In this instance you would be purchasing the property from your father and before you could arrange a mortgage Lender's would want to know the true sale price for stamp duty purposes.
-This may well be considerably less than it's value and some Lenders will want to restrict the amount they lend you based on the lower figures.
-Other Lenders take the view that with a purchase at a concessionary price they can afford to base their calculations on the higher value.
+In this instance you would be purchasing the property from your father and before you could arrange a mortgage a lender would want to know the true sale price for stamp duty purposes.
+This may well be considerably less than it's value and some lenders will want to restrict the amount they lend you based on the lower figures.
+Other lenders take the view that with a purchase at a concessionary price they can afford to base their calculations on the higher value.
 The latter will lead to a wider range of products for you to choose from.

 I recommend that you speak to an independent mortgage broker who will be able to source the best mortgage for your situation and that your father seeks independent legal advice before agreeing to any sale.

 Answers provided in response to Ask the experts are based on the information provided and do not constitute advice under the Financial Services & Markets Act.
 They reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.

 We recommend you seek professional advice with regard to any of these topics where appropriate.